Interpolation Hilbert spaces between Sobolev spaces: Proof of the main result

-\begin{proof}[Proof of Theorem~$\ref{th1}$.
-Necessity.]
-Let a Hilbert space $H$ be an interpolation space with respect to the couple of Sobolev spaces $[H^{(s_{0})}(\Omega),H^{(s_{1})}(\Omega)]$.
-Then, by Propositions \ref{prop3}, \ref{prop2}, and Lemma \ref{lem1}, we have
+\textsl{Proof of Theorem~$\ref{th1}$.
+Necessity.} Let a Hilbert space $H$ be an interpolation space with respect to the couple of Sobolev spaces $[H^{(s_{0})}(\Omega),H^{(s_{1})}(\Omega)]$.
+Then, by Propositions \ref{prop3}, \ref{prop2}, and Theorem~\ref{lem1}, we conclude that

 up to equivalence of norms.
 Here $\psi\in\mathcal{B}$ is a certain interpolation function parameter, whereas $\varphi$ is defined by \eqref{eq10}.
-The function $\varphi$ satisfies \eqref{eq5} in view of Lemma \ref{lem2}.
-This shows that $\varphi$ belongs to $RO$ and satisfies both conditions (i) and (ii) in Theorem~\ref{th1}.
+The function $\varphi$ satisfies \eqref{eq5} in view of Theorem~\ref{lem2} and, hence, belongs to $\mathrm{OR}$.
 The necessity is proved.

-\emph{Sufficiency.} Let a function parameter $\varphi\in RO$ satisfy both conditions (i) and (ii) in Theorem~\ref{th1}.
+\textsl{Sufficiency.} Let a function parameter $\varphi\in\mathrm{OR}$ satisfy condition \eqref{eq5}.
 Suppose that a Hilbert space $H$ coincides with $H^{\varphi}(\Omega)$ up to equivalence of norms.
-Starting with $\varphi$ let us construct a Borel measurable function $\psi$ such that \eqref{eq10} holds.
+Starting with $\varphi$, we construct a Borel measurable function $\psi$ such that \eqref{eq10} holds.
 Namely, we set

-Note that $\psi\in\mathcal{B}$ in view of Proposition \ref{prop1} (i).
-The mentioned conditions (i) and (ii) mean that $\varphi$ satisfies \eqref{eq5}.
-So $\psi$ is an interpolation parameter by Lemma~\ref{lem2}.
-Therefore applying Lemma~\ref{lem1} we have
+Note that $\psi\in\mathcal{B}$ in view of Proposition \ref{prop1} (i) and condition \eqref{eq5}.
+(This condition written for $t=1$ yields $\psi(\tau)/\varphi(1)\geq c^{-1}$ for every $\tau\geq1$.)
+By Theorem~\ref{lem2}, the function $\psi$ is an interpolation parameter.
+Therefore, applying Theorem~\ref{lem1}, we conclude that